MarinaMariano/kunitz-hmm-model/README.md

 10
 ​
  (E-value)
-The Area Under the Curve (AUC) for both sets was:
+The Area Under the Curve (AUC) was:
-AUC = 1.000, indicating perfect discrimination.
+AUC = 1.000 for both set_1 and set_2
+This indicates perfect or near-perfect discrimination between true and false sequences.
 🧠 Generalization
-Performance remained stable across test sets.
+The model shows excellent generalization to unseen data.
 No overfitting was observed.
+No false positives across both sets.
-No false positives, and only 1 false negative in total (out of 194 positives).
+Only 1 false negative in total (out of 194 positives).
-The model shows high sensitivity and specificity.
+High sensitivity and specificity.
-📂 Visual Results
+🗂️ Visual Results
-Figures such as ROC curves, confusion matrices, and structural overlays are available in the images/ folder.
+Supporting figures (ROC curves, confusion matrices, structural overlays) are available in the images/ folder.
-Details and interpretations are also included in the report.pdf.
-## 📝 How to Use

-All steps and code used to build and evaluate the HMM model are provided in the Jupyter notebook [`kunitz_HMM.ipynb`](./kunitz_HMM.ipynb).
+Full analysis and discussion are provided in the report.pdf.

-It includes:
-- Data collection and filtering
-- Multiple and structural alignment
-- HMM construction and scanning
-- Threshold selection and evaluation (MCC, AUC, confusion matrix, ROC curves)

-Figures and results referenced in the report are saved in the `images/` and `results/` folders.

 ## 👩‍🎓 Author